Six-Seven-Studios/Rust-Racers/README.md

 * 10%: Secondary Map
   * Players can choose between two maps to race on: The original 5000px x 5000px map, and a larger, more difficult 8000px x 8000px map.
 The secondary map will test player skill by adding a higher density of obstacles and incorperating all of our terrain types.
+  * We will also add a second car model/skin for players to choose

 ## Stretch Goals